ElianCodes/ElianCodes-frontend/src/pages/blog/add-custom-tracking-events-to-your-nuxt-site-with-GA4.md

   - Tracking
   - Analytics
   - JavaScript
-description: Add custom tracking events to your nuxt site with GA4
 imgUrl: https://google-analytics.nuxtjs.org/preview.png
-longDescription: Tracking with GA4 can be very useful, here's a little guide on tracking things you find important with custom GA4 events in Nuxt
+description: Tracking with GA4 can be very useful, here's a little guide on tracking things you find important with custom GA4 events in Nuxt
 layout: '../../layouts/BlogPost.astro'
 permalink: 'add-custom-tracking-events-to-your-nuxt-site-with-GA4'
 ---